* This is the Professional Version. *

 If the VSD is large, chest x-ray shows cardiomegaly and increased pulmonary vascular markings.
 ECG shows right ventricular hypertrophy or combined ventricular hypertrophy and, occasionally, left atrial enlargement.
 ECG and chest x-ray are typically normal if the VSD is small.

-Diuretics, digoxin, and ACE inhibitors may be useful to control symptoms of HF before cardiac surgery or to temporize infants with moderate sized VSDs that seem likely to close spontaneously over time.
+Diuretics, digoxin, and ACE inhibitors may be useful to control symptoms of heart failure before cardiac surgery or to temporize in infants with moderate VSDs that seem likely to close spontaneously over time.
 If infants do not respond to medical treatment or have poor growth, surgical repair is often recommended during the first few months of life.
 Even in asymptomatic children large VSDs should be repaired, usually within the first year of life, to prevent later complications.
 Current surgical mortality rate is < 2%.
 Surgical complications may include residual ventricular shunt and/or complete heart block.

 Endocarditis prophylaxis is not needed preoperatively and is required only for the first 6 mo after repair or if there is a residual defect adjacent to a surgical patch.